Poland deaths not caused by Russian attack, Nato says

 The incident "hasn't changed our fundamental assessment of the [Russian] threat against Nato allies," he also said.

-Stoltenberg spoke after an emergency meeting of Nato ambassadors in Brussels, called after the war claimed its first victims on allied territory — two Poles at a grain storage site in in Przewodów, a village in eastern Poland near the Ukraine border.
+Stoltenberg spoke following an emergency meeting of Nato ambassadors in Brussels, called after the war claimed its first victims on allied territory on Tuesday— two Poles at a grain storage site in Przewodów, a village in eastern Poland near the Ukraine border.

-Polish president Andrzej Duda also said in Warsaw on Wednesday: "From the information that we and our allies have, it was an S-300 rocket made in the Soviet Union, an old rocket and there is no evidence that it was launched by the Russian side."
+Polish president Andrzej Duda also said in Warsaw on Wednesday: "From the information that we and our allies have, it was an S-300 rocket made in the Soviet Union, an old rocket, and there is no evidence that it was launched by the Russian side."

 "It is highly probable that it was fired by Ukrainian anti-aircraft defence," he added.

-Initial remarks by some EU and Ukrainian ministers blamed the deaths on a Russian rocket, prompting feverish talk in media and social media of a potential Nato-Russia clash.
+Initial remarks by some EU and Ukrainian ministers had blamed the deaths on a Russian rocket, prompting feverish talk in media and social media of a potential Nato-Russia clash.

 Nato's investigation into exactly what happened was still "ongoing", Stoltenberg said.